NLP-Power/nlp-power.github.io/index.md

  - May 26-28, 2022: Workshop Dates (to be assigned)

 ## Workshop description
-Benchmarks have played a crucial role in accelerating progress in the field of NLP, covering a wide range of research directions: natural language understanding (GLUE, SuperGLUE), natural language generation (GEM), cross-lingual knowledge transfer (XGLUE, XTREME), probing and interpretation (LINSPECTOR, SentEval), hate speech and bias (HateCheck, StereoSet, HONEST) and robustness to adversarial attacks (RobustnessGym,  AdvGLUE).
+Benchmarks have played a crucial role in accelerating progress in the field of NLP, covering a wide range of research directions: natural language understanding (GLUE, SuperGLUE), natural language generation (GEM), cross-lingual knowledge transfer (XGLUE, XTREME), probing, and interpretation (LINSPECTOR, SentEval), hate speech and bias (HateCheck, StereoSet, HONEST) and robustness to adversarial attacks (RobustnessGym,  AdvGLUE).
 Despite the fact that the concept of benchmarking has become a standard practice for evaluating upcoming models against one another and human solvers, there are still a number of unresolved issues and methodological concerns.

 The main objectives of this workshop are to (1) create a space for critical reflection on current benchmarks and evaluation tools, (2) encourage the development of improved or new benchmarks and evaluation tools that resolve current challenges, (3) develop better approaches to model ranking, (4) rethink benchmarking strategies that best account for computational costs, energy and ethical considerations, out-of-domain language capabilities and meeting the end-user preferences.
 We welcome submissions on ongoing and finished research and hope to provide an opportunity for participants to present their work and exchange ideas.
 Particular topics of interest include, but are not limited to:
  - Computational efficiency and energy considerations in NLP benchmarks;